 Who should apply?

-Meeting the assessment criteria is required from all participants aiming to successfully complete the program and receive a certificate of attendance in the end.
-These evaluation criteria include full attendance, active participation in lectures, and the successful completion of an individual written assignment, ideally (but not necessarily) linked to your research proposal.
+Meeting the assessment criteria is required from all participants aiming to complete the program and receive a certificate of attendance.
+The evaluation criteria include full attendance and active participation in lectures.

 This course is worth 5 ECTS in the European system.
 If you intend to transfer credit to your home institution, please check the requirements with them before you apply.
-We will be happy to assist you in any way we can, however, please be aware that the decision to transfer credit rests with your home institution.
+We will be happy to assist you; however, please be aware that the decision to transfer credit rests with your home institution.